ylliu15/2025_Ca_channel/README.md

 - The pore helices generated at step 1 (e.g., `01_example_pore_helix.pdb`) are used as the input at this step.
 - Set up the environment (SE3nv) for running RFdiffusion.
 - Run the `02_generate_backbone.sh` to build the protein scaffold.
-This step normally takes 1 hour per job for a protein backbone consisting of 600-800 amino acids.
+This step normally takes 30-60 minutes per job for a protein backbone consisting of 600-800 amino acids.
 - A good output will look like `02_example_backbone.pdb`.

 ### Step 3: Protein sequence design